In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from

 levels of training

-and then to consider the riders
+Then to accommodate the riders

 hands on the end of the reins